Yuki quits singles, targets doubles Grand Slam success | Sports-Games

 He did not make any excuse that the system did not help him enough, nor did he have any regrets that he could not achieve the heights he was expected to.

 ''I did the best I knew in my singles career and I am at peace with it.
 Maybe things were wrong, maybe it was bad luck, I don't know.
-No regrets, there is nothing more I could have done,'' Yuki told PTI in an interaction.
+No regrets, there is nothing more I could have done,'' Yuki, who touched a career-high singles rank of 83 in 2018, told PTI in an interaction.

+For someone who have won the junior Australian Open in 2009, became junior world number one and have the prestigious Orange Bowl trophy in his cabinet, his career always generated huge amount of interest and expectations.

 ''It was more because of injuries and not for lack of sponsors.
 Sponsors were not there and I was fortunate to have done well throughout my career and could continue on the Tour but, of course, injuries were a big factor.''
 Just last weekend he was competing in the singles qualifiers at the Tata Open Maharashtra, so was it a sudden decision to quit the format?
 Yuki said the idea to play the singles qualifying event was to earn some prize money by entering the main draw because the doubles does not offer much.
 But the decision to quit singles was taken long back.